 Am I too old to be a presenter?

 We don’t have an age limit on presenters and are always developing new programs for different audiences.

 You need to send in a show-reel to the Series Producer at the address below.
 A show-reel is a short video less than 5 minutes long which will give us an idea of how you come across on camera.
 It does not need to be shot professionally or in an exotic location but it does need to have personality and energy.

 Your video should include a piece with you speaking directly to the camera (PTC or piece to camera), you talking to or interviewing someone else, an activity, and the rest is up to you.

-Ian Wright, Globe Trekker’s longest-running TV Presenter advises:
+Ian Wright, our longest-running TV presenter advises:

 “You know, in any show reel, the first 10-20 seconds are the most important.
 You see, they have thousands to look at, and about 90 percent are identical.
 You’ve got to start with the biggest punch you can so that people carry on watching!
 My showreel was a joke, five minutes long… me in Liverpool Street Station (London) and all my bags fall over, I slip along the floor, hit my head on the camera and start the piece to camera: “Here we are in London…” Then I was trying to change money on the black market, getting beaten up.
 There was a sequence when I was on the toilet talking about the rich food and advising visitors to take it easy.
 Then I was getting arrested, ended up in jail… I sent it for a joke, although part of me was hoping… Then I got the letter back for the interview!“

 What format does the tape need to be?

 The best way to submit your show-reel is on DVD.
 Regretfully, we cannot return any materials that you send us so please make sure you have a copy.
 Please do not submit clips via email or links to websites.
 Our producers simply will not view them as the quality invariably does not do the presenter justice.

 What else should I include in my application?